Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 There are also a number of exemptions from the tax, most significantly, charitable companies using the dwelling for charitable purposes, which mean you may not have to file a return.

-The amount of ATED is worked out using a banding system based on the value of your property.
-You need to find out which band the value of your property falls into.
+The amount of ATED due is worked out using a banding system based on the value of your property.
+You need to find out which value band your property is in.

 Annual chargeable amounts

-Budget 2014 announced a reduction in the threshold from £2 million to £500,000 to be introduced over 2 years.
+The ATED threshold will be reduced from £2 million to £500,000 over the next 2 years.